 MYTH: Neurotoxins are only for women.

-FACT: We are seeing an increase in men who are asking for neurotoxin treatment as early as in their 30s.
+FACT: We are seeing an increase in men asking for neurotoxin treatment as early as their 30s.
 Wrinkles can sometimes make men appear angry, not to mention older.
 Getting a neurotoxin treatment can help to soften up this look and help give men a more approachable appearance, which can help in relationships and business matters.